 Designed Experiences.
 Culturally Relevant Through Design.

-In an over-communicated world, brands have to change their way of speaking to break through the clutter.
+In an over-communicated world, brands must change their speaking methods to break through the clutter.
 Through designed experiences, brands can increase their relevance by promoting clarity and purpose.

 Mikael Tonning, Design Director at Everland, and Laurits Brückner Jensen and Oliver Borg von Bülow, Heads of Spatial at Kontrapunkt, shared their insights and expertise on this current topic in the FMCG industry.